XAiAgent/XAIAI/README.md

 ### Smart Contracts

-1. Deploy the `imageNFT.sol` smart contract using your preferred Solidity toolchain.
+1. Deploy the `imageNFT` smart contract using your preferred idity toolchain.
-2. Ensure the Solana wallet is funded with SOL for transaction fees.
+2. Ensure the BSC wallet is funded with  for transaction fees.

 ---